Will-Woodman/BridgingInTreeSpace/README.md

 <details>
 <summary>⭐ show/hide</summary>
-Given a set of unrooted phylogenetic trees in Newick string format in a file called Example_trees.txt, within a folder called Example_folder, to estimate the marginal likelihood using the stepping stone method where the dispesion is consider an unknown nuisance parameter and a fixed source tree is given in the file Example_source.txt, a .sh script of the form specified below can be run.
+Given a set of unrooted phylogenetic trees in Newick string format in a file called Example_trees.txt, within a folder called Example_folder, to estimate the marginal likelihood using the stepping stone method where the dispersion is considered an unknown nuisance parameter and a fixed source tree is given in the file Example_source.txt, a .sh script of the form specified below can be run.
 Parameters followed by a comment can be modifed as required.

+In order to parametrise a reference distribution for t0, we first simulate from the posterior distribution on bridges and dispersion.
+We then loop through different distributions on the geometric path between the reference distribution and the posterior.

 ```bash
 #!/bin/bash